Sounding Thunderbird Woman

 GCW Publishing's ‘She Moves Mountains’ is a collection of real life stories from women sharing the triumphs, trials and tribulations of their professional journeys in careers and entrepreneurship.
 Zongwe reveals her journey of self-reclamation by writing the wrongs through storytelling in her powerful chapter, Spirit Adventurer.

 'She Moves Mountains' will be available online or in stores this fall.
-Stay connected for the official book launch!
+Get your copy today and stay connected for the official book launch!

 Lighting The North sheds light on equality, freedom and illustrates the diverse search for identity and belonging each woman faces and the collective spirit she is building among her Northern sisters, the day-to-day grind, and the behind closed doors secrets we face in our nation.

-In her chapter, Daanis, Zongwe explores personal experiences of intergenerational trauma in this revealing letter to her daughter.
-Get your autographed copy today!
+In her chapter, Daanis, Zongwe explores her personal experiences of intergenerational trauma in this revealing letter to her daughter.

 She's No Longer Silent